Add some shabby chic style to your kitchen

 Cooker hoods can either be hidden away (such as integrated ones), or you can make a real feature of them.
 To do this, we love black hoods.
 None of the contemporary gloss of a stainless steel one, but enough personality to make it stand out.

-The vintage kitchen loves appliances so happily show them off.
+The vintage kitchen loves appliances, so don't be afraid to show them off.
 Display small appliances with pride on your worktops and don’t worry about coordinating them – this look is all about that thrift shop, eclectic vibe.
 Like with cookers, retro is the key trend and the 50s-style works well with all sorts of vintage styles – especially American diner.

 Get this look with soft curves, big American-style fridge/freezers and pastel colours.
 Existing appliances not the right colour?
 Upcycle them with our wide range of renovation paints.
 Look for ones specially designed for kitchen appliances such as fridges, dishwashers and washing machines.